noir-lang/noir/yellow-paper/docs/contracts/index.md

     - The index is included to ensure that the nullifier is unique for each message

 ## Registry
-The registry is a contract that holds the current and historical addresses of the other contracts.
-The addresses of a rollup deployment is contained in a snapshot, and the registry is to map a version number to a snapshot.
+The registry is a contract that holds the current and historical addresses of the core rollup contracts.
+The addresses of a rollup deployment are contained in a snapshot, and the registry is tracking version-snapshot pairs.
 Depending on the upgrade scheme, it might be used to handle upgrades, or it could entirely be removed.
-It is generally the one address that a node MUST know about, as it can then tell the node where to find the remainder of the contracts, which is used for where to look for block publication etc.
+It is generally the one address that a node MUST know about, as it can then tell the node where to find the remainder of the contracts.
+This is for example used when looking for the address new L2 blocks should be published to.

 ## State transitioner
 The state transitioner is the heart of the validating light node for the L2.
-Practically this means that the contract keeps track of the current state of the L2, and is to progress this state as valid L2 blocks are received.
-Also, it facilitates the communication with the L1 inbox and outbox contracts to support cross-chain communication.
+Practically this means that the contract keeps track of the current state of the L2 and progresses this state when a valid L2 block is received.
+It also facilitates cross-chain communication (communication between the L1 inbox and outbox contracts).

-When new blocks are to be processed, the state transitioner is to receive the `header` of the block, and retrieve commitments to the block content (following the same scheme as the rollup circuits) from the Decoder.
-The header
+When new blocks are to be processed, the state transitioner receives the `header` of the block, and commitments to its content (following the same scheme as the rollup circuits) from the Decoder.
+The header definition can be found in **REFERENCE**, but is commitments to the state before and after the block.

 ### Decoder
-The state transitioner should be connected to a decoder which addresses the decode validity condition, and feed the outputs into the State transitioner.
+The state transitioner should be connected to a decoder which addresses the decode validity condition, and feeds the outputs back into the State transitioner.
 The action of preparing outputs for the state transitioner should be independent from the processing of a proof, that way allowing for multi-transaction setups.

-In a solo-DA paradigm there will be just one decoder, which can be integrated into the state transitioner, but for multi-layer DA setups, the decoder MUST be a separate contract.
+In a solo-DA paradigm there will be just one decoder, which can be integrated into the state transitioner, but for multi-layer DA setups, the decoders SHOULD be separate contracts.

 ## Validity conditions (constraints)
-While there are multiple contracts, they are in unison to ensure that the rollup is valid and that messages are correctly moved between the chains.
+While there are multiple contracts, they work in unison to ensure that the rollup is valid and that messages are correctly moved between the chains.
 In practice this means that the contracts are to ensure that the following constraints are met in order for the validating light node to accept a block.

 Note that some conditions are marked as SHOULD, which is not strictly needed for security of the rollup, but the security of the individual applications or for UX.